-What happened when Hedley played The Embassy Hotel in 2005?
+What really happened when Hedley played The Embassy Hotel in 2005?

-The 2018 announcement that Hedley lead singer Jacob Hoggard had been charged in relation to sexual assault may have been shocking news to some, but there were many Canadian music fans who weren’t at all surprised.
+The 2018 announcement that the lead singer of Canadian band Hedley had been charged in relation to sexual assault may have been shocking news to some, but there were many Canadian music fans who weren’t at all surprised.

 Aside from the multiple allegations that surfaced on twitter, rumours of the band’s alleged misdeeds go all the way back to their early days, according to Exclaim reporter Josiah Hughes who looked into one particular incident from 2005.